The Pros and Cons of Greek Life in College

 Pro: A Close Community

 The social aspect that comes with Greek life in college helps build a sense of community.
-You will have the comfort of easily getting to know many people through the Greek system and of always having that social network to fall back on.
-You may even have the opportunity to share student housing with other members of the Greek community by living in a fraternity or sorority house.
+You will have the comfort of easily getting to know many people through the Greek system and of always having that social network to fall back on this can be especially useful when finding a job after college.

 Con: Limited Diversity in the Community